We Are One (Wild Youth song)

-"We Are One" is a song by Irish indie rock band Wild Youth, released on 27 January 2023.
-The song is scheduled to represent Ireland in the Eurovision Song Contest 2023 after winning Eurosong 2023, Ireland's national final for that year's Eurovision Song Contest.
+"We Are One" is a song by Irish pop band Wild Youth, released on 27 January 2023.
+The song represented Ireland in the Eurovision Song Contest 2023 after winning Eurosong 2023, Ireland's national selection for that year's Eurovision Song Contest.
 Prior to the contest, the song peaked at number 93 on the Irish Singles Chart.

 Background

 In an interview with Eurovision fansite ESCBubble, band frontman Conor O'Donohoe said that the song is inspired by the mission that the Eurovision Song Contest brings unity to Europe, hoping that the song would bring a message of unity and peace to people.

 Eurovision Song Contest

 Eurosong 2023

 Eurosong 2023 is the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2023.
 The competition was broadcast during a special edition of The Late Late Show.
-The winner was be chosen by a combination of a professional national jury, an international jury and televote.
+The winner was chosen by a combination of a professional national jury, an international jury and televote.

 The final of Eurosong 2023 was held on 3 February 2023 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy.
 In the final, the song earned a total of 34 points out of the maximum 36, earning 12 in both the national jury and the televote, earning the Irish spot to the Eurovision Song Contest.